Habitability

 Pre-Listing Concealment

-The listing described the property as having "NEW paint, Ready to move in."
-The documentary record and photographic evidence establish that fresh paint was applied over existing mold in the kitchen area before listing — a cosmetic treatment that conceals but does not remediate mold.
+The listing described the property as having “NEW paint, Ready to move in.”
+Fresh paint was applied over existing mold in the kitchen area before listing — a cosmetic treatment that conceals but does not remediate mold.
 Eight gallons of Glidden Premium paint were left in the garage after the pre-listing preparation, consistent with a deliberate concealment effort across multiple affected areas.
-Concealing a known mold condition with paint rather than remediating it constitutes fraudulent nondisclosure under Cal.
-Civ.
-Code §1710 and a violation of the disclosure requirements of Cal.
-Civ.
-Code §1102.

 2. Defective Electrical System